 In the records of mid 18th century the Catholic Church in Caheragh was a small shed and cabin:

 The Priests were dynamic school and church builders, introduced Parish Registers and were highly active politically.
-Included were Father Quinn in Durrus, Father Ryan Drimoleague and Father Doheney in Dunmanway.
+Included were Father Quin in Durrus, Father Ryan Drimoleague and Father Doheney in Dunmanway.

 Old Caheragh Parish Church, the church was built by Rev. David Dore about 1823, There are are four or five priest buried in the grounds Rev, Dore, Rev Palmer, Rev Wall, Rev Stack & Rev Hayes.
 Two outside on the grounds and three inside under the church floor.